 Chicken Busses – You’re lucky if you get a seat quite frankly!

 Shuttle Busses – If you can bag the front passenger seat.
 Or if that’s taken sit on the front row, on either side so you get a window seat.
 These seats mean you will get ok legroom, control of the window and you can get out easily if you need to go to the bathroom.
 Sitting at the back you will be likely trapped in until everyone else empties out!

 Coaches – Try and get a window seat so you can control the window and you can rest your head on it if you want to sleep.

-11. Always Carry US Dollars
+11. Always Carry some US Dollars

 If you are crossing borders it can be tricky to exchange the local currency from the country you are leaving into currency for the place you are entering.
 There will be men offering to do this for you at the border, but you won’t get a great rate.
-Also if you are just passing through that country you might not need much cash.
-Almost everyone will accept US dollars in Central America if you have nothing else.

 You can also use dollars to pay the border crossings.
 I always try and keep a $50 and some smaller change $1’s $10’s and a $20.
 I actually only used dollars in Costa Rica as I couldn’t get any cash out of the cash machine!
-They took my dollars on the local busses and in the shops.
+They took my dollars on the local buses and in the shops.

 12. Keep a Pen Handy

 You will need it to complete the immigration forms when crossing borders.
 They normally hand them out of the bus.
 It saves time and hassle to have one handy.